githubgeeker/change_gdm_background/README.md

 Restart nautilus in a terminal with "nautilus -q"

-Now, right click on an image of your choise and choose "Change GDM Background"
+Now, right click on an image of your choise and choose "Scripts --> Change GDM Background"

 Logout and login and woilà!!